-Tenant Income Certification: Tenant Income Certifications (TIC) must be prepared by the Owner using IHDA's Form TST-3.
-The IHDA TST-3 is a joint form recognized by IHDA, the City of Chicago and Cook County, and can be generate using IHDA's online data portal, DMS Authority Online.
+Tenant Income Certification: Tenant Income Certifications (TIC) must be prepared by the owner using IHDA's Form TST-3.
+The IHDA TST-3 is a joint form recognized by IHDA, the City of Chicago and Cook County, and can be generated using IHDA's online data portal, DMS Authority Online.
 It is a statement of household income and composition.
-It will be based on the information provided by the household and verified by the Owner / Agent.
-It must be signed by all adult household members prior to move in, and at the time of annual recertification.
+It will be based on the information provided by the household and verified by the owner / agent.
+It must be signed by all adult household members prior to move-in, and at the time of annual recertification.

-Move In Certification: In order to qualify to Move In to a LIHTC unit, applicants must be qualified with fully verified Income and Student Certifications.
+Move In Certification: In order to qualify to move-in to a LIHTC unit, applicants must be qualified with fully verified Income and Student Certifications.

-Recertification: Student status should be verified annually for tenants of tax credit units at all LIHTC projects, as of the anniversary of their Move In.
+Recertification: Re-certifications, if required, must be completed annually based on the anniversary of the move in date.
+Student status must be verified annually for tenants of tax credit units at all LIHTC projects, as of the anniversary of their move-in.
 [Guide 8823, pg 17-2]

-At LIHTC projects where a fraction of units that is less than 100% are affordable under the program, households must also be Income Certified each year in order to determine if household income has grown to exceed 140% of the applicable income limit, triggering implementation of the Next Available Unit Rule.
+At LIHTC projects where a fraction of units that is less than 100% are affordable under the program, households must also be income certified each year in order to determine if household income has grown to exceed 140% of the applicable income limit, triggering implementation of the next available unit rule.

 Waiver of Annual Income Recertification: At LIHTC projects where 100% of units are affordable under the program, annual Income Recertification is not required.
-Projects that are 100% LIHTC effectively implement the Next Available Unit Rule for every move in, and households that have been qualified at move in will continue to be treated as income qualified by the IRS so long as the Owner/Agent continues to implement rent restrictions.
+Projects that are 100% LIHTC effectively implement the next available unit rule for every move-in, and households that have been qualified at move-in will continue to be treated as income qualified by the IRS so long as the owner/agent continues to implement rent restrictions.

 Prior to 2008, owners of 100% Affordable LIHTC projects could request a waiver of annual income certification requirements.
-Since 2008, HERA extended the waiver to all 100% Affordable LIHTC projects regardless of whether they have requested an individual waiver or not.
+Since 2008, Housing and Economic Recovery Act (HERA) extended the waiver to all 100% affordable LIHTC projects without need for individual waiver.

-This exemption from annual income re-certifications is a significant paperwork reduction measure that benefits tenants as well as Owners and Agents.
-IHDA encourages Owners or Agents to contact their Asset Manager if they have questions about implementing the exemption.
+This exemption from annual income re-certifications is a significant paperwork reduction measure that benefits tenants as well as owners and agents.
+IHDA encourages owners or agents to contact their Asset Manager if they have questions about implementing the exemption.

-Next Available Unit Rule: The IRS indicates that for purposes of applying the Next Available Unit Rule, households that were income qualified at move will be treated as income qualified as long as the owner demonstrates due diligence.
-However Owners/Agents should be aware that failure to demonstrate due diligence when completing the initial income certification or deliberately renting a unit as a market rate unit could result in loss of tax credit basis.
+Next Available Unit Rule: The IRS indicates that for purposes of applying the next available unit rule, households that were income qualified at move will be treated as income qualified as long as the owner demonstrates due diligence.
+However owners should be aware that failure to demonstrate due diligence when completing the initial income certification or deliberately renting a unit as a market rate unit could result in loss of tax credit basis.
 [Guide 8823, pg 14-5, 14-6]

-Student Status: The exemption from Income Certification requirements does not apply to Student Status.
+Student Status: The exemption from income certification requirements does not apply to Student Status.
 Households must continue to certify their student status each year.

-Owner / Agent's may also choose to ask tenants to self-certify their income at lease renewal, particularly if the project has other sources, such as HOME.
+Owners may also choose to ask tenants to self-certify their income at lease renewal, particularly if the project has other sources, such as HOME.

 100% LIHTC Properties with HOME: Some 100% Affordable LIHTC projects also have HOME funds.
-HOME requires that Owners recertify tenant incomes every year.
-However federal HOME regulations allow Participating Jurisdictions (PJs) to accept 3 kinds of annual income certification, after initial move in.
+HOME requires that owners recertify tenant incomes every year.
+However federal HOME regulations allow participating jurisdictions (PJs) to accept 3 kinds of annual income certification, after initial movein.
 One of these is a statement on which tenant certifies their annual income, swears to the truth and accuracy of this certification, and agrees to make documentation available if it is requested.
 If the PJ opts for this form of certification, the PJ must still require fully verified certifications every 6th year of the HOME Award.